 1. First up: Use the FREE lay-bys along the roads that run parallel with Loch Ness.
 You’ve got the best chance of seeing Nessie when you are actually next to the water so make use of these great facilities.
 NB.
 None of the monster exhibitions in Drumnadrochit is near enough to the water to see it, which is a pity since you’ve come all this way to get close to Nessie.

-3. The best place to buy bits and pieces that are worth having is “Made in Scotland” in Beauly.
+3. The best place to buy bits and pieces that are worth having is “Made in Scotland” in Beauly (since closed down).
 It’s got a beautiful selection of quality goods and a nice café with good food.
 Well worth a visit.

 4. Staying in the area?
-Well, we’d suggest The Clansman Hotel as it is just about as close to the water as you can get.
-It’s about half way from Inverness to Drumnadrochit on the A82.
+Well, we’d suggest somewhere in Inverness as it is not far to Loch Ness along on the A82.
 None of the hotels inside Drumnadrochit, including those at the two big monster exhibitions, are near the water so you won’t be Nessie spotting from them.
 If hostels are for you then you get magnificent views views of Loch Ness at the Invermoristion Youth Hostel and the same from the nearby camping and caravan site.
 They are both very good places for Nessie watchers to stay.

 5. Urquhart Castle: Don’t make me laugh.
 It is a total waste of money and run by a corrupt bunch of bandits called “Historic Scotland”.
-They don’t care one jot about the castle and ruined it with their hideous visitor centre, tartan-tat gift shop and burgher bar.
-Most recently they showed their utter contempt for the environment and anything other than financial greed by getting their corrupt government amigos to “nod and wink” a unique relaxation of sewage controls – yes that’s right: Swimming in Loch Ness is likely to get you a mouth full of something rather unpleasant as the busy guest toilets at their visitor centre dump into the loch.
+They don’t care one jot about the castle and ruined it with their hideous visitor centre, tartan-tat gift shop and burger bar.
+More recently they showed their utter contempt for the environment and anything other than financial greed by getting their corrupt government amigos to give a “nod and wink” to a unique relaxation of sewage controls – yes that’s right: Swimming in Loch Ness is likely to get you a mouth full of something rather unpleasant as the busy guest toilets at their visitor centre dump it raw into the loch.

 6. The Loch Ness Express.
 We’d much rather be going somewhere on a boat then sailing round and round the same spot like a demented dog chasing its tail.
 For this reason we suggest a trip on the Loch Ness Express from Dochfour to pretty Fort Augustus.
 If you do opt to go on a boat tour on Loch Ness then always keep an eye out for the spin; your “hour on Loch Ness” might include a dismal 15 minute trip to the jetty and back in a minibus.